SimenVangen/fruitwatch/README.md

 **Ripeness detection** on the lychee model uses color-based HSV thresholding — it's fragile in outdoor lighting conditions.
 A production system would train a separate ripeness classifier.

+**Plant disease detection** is a leaf-level classifier trained on studio images.
+In the field, a drone would need close-up leaf photography for accurate results.
+Wide-angle tree shots would require a detection model with bounding boxes around individual leaves.

 **Harvest prediction** is a linear formula based on ripe percentage, not a real ML model.
 It doesn't account for fruit variety growth curves or multi-season historical data.

 These are known trade-offs made to ship a complete, working system within scope.

 ---

+## What's Next

+- Soil moisture and temperature sensors wiring into the same dashboard (hardware arriving soon)
+- Per-tree grouping on the map

+---

 ## What I Learned

 I learned more building this than I would have building the robotic arm.
-Integrating a custom-trained computer vision model into a production-style API, building a full-stack application with real data flow, and designing a UI that actually communicates complex farm data clearly — that took real problem-solving at every layer.
+Integrating custom-trained computer vision models into a production-style API, building a full-stack application with real data flow, designing a UI that communicates complex farm data clearly, and running inference on edge hardware — that took real problem-solving at every layer.

 The soft robotics idea isn't dead.
 It's just next.